jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 #### Function expressions

-Function expression look a lot like function declarations, but they appear within the context of a larger expression or statement, and the name is optional.
+Function expression look a lot like function declarations, but:
+- they appear within the context of a larger expression or statement,
+- and the name is optional.

 Some examples:

 ```js
 const square = function(x) { return x*x; };